Zed Key: Early life

-Recruiting

 Key was rated as a three and four-star recruit and ranked as the fourth best player in New York.
 On September 22, 2019, Key committed to Ohio State over offers from teams such as Florida, Illinois, and Wisconsin.

 College career

 Key started his college career off the bench during his freshman year, averaging 5.2 points and 3.4 rebounds per game.
 He played in all 31 games and totaled 22 blocks, trailing only E. J. Liddell on Ohio State.
 In a win over Cleveland State, he earned a double-double, scoring 12 points and pulling down 10 rebounds.

 In his sophomore season, Key became a consistent starter.
 He scored a career-high 20 points as an unranked Ohio State upset Duke at home.
 Overall, he averaged 7.8 points and 5.4 rebounds per game in 23 starts for the Buckeyes.

+On April 15, 2024, Key transferred to Dayton.

+Zed enjoys playing blackjack at the St.Henry Picnic, in his free time.